What is a resonator, and do I need one?

 Should I order stainless or aluminized steel?
 The best way to determine this is to consider your location.
 If you live someplace where the roads are salted in the winter, or near the ocean, order the stainless.
 Another way to decide – Look at cars in your area – If their exhaust is rusting off after 5-7 years, order stainless.
 Otherwise, you’ll do just fine with an aluminized steel system (which is what is used on most new cars).

 We use 409 stainless.
 We don’t polish our exhaust like the cheap imported systems you see on ebay – There’s no reason for it, and it’s actually indicative of a lower-quality steel.
 409 stainless will develop a patina rapidly, especially if you’re near the ocean, or anywhere they salt the roads.
 409 stainless is not made to be aesthetically beautiful but it will last – you’ll lose the car to corrosion long before the catback ever has issues.

 In other words, it’s ugly, but it’s solid – you can test this by hitting it with some steel wool (there won’t be any pitting, like you’ll see on a rusted stock exhaust system).
 Here’s a better explanation by people smarter than me: http://www.summitracing.com/expertadviceandnews/professoroverdrive/answer/3932

 GASKETS / HARDWARE

 Typically, we’re averaging 8 days from the date of your order to delivery.
 Sometimes we’re quicker, sometimes we’re not.
 If at 8 days you don’t have your package, please let us know.
 There’s simply too much email flying back and forth to provide everyone with updates before 8 days.
-I’d love to do more, but this operation is a one-man show.
+I’d love to do more, but this operation is a one-man show, and we operate on a shoestring budget.
 If you have special delivery circumstances or instructions, please email us when you place your order.